atch2203/blog/src/content/blog/ledsticks.md

 ![altText](@assets/images/ledsticks/magforcering.jpg)
 ![altText](@assets/images/ledsticks/falconring.jpg)

-I also tried 3d printing a hex driver, but it's not
+I also tried 3d printing a hex driver, but it's not as good as a metal one and can strip with high torques.
+The cad file for it can be found [here]()